-- 7.7.5. information relating to budgets, business plans and investment plans should not be exchanged by competitors; - 7.7.6. competitors may not discuss individualised data on capacity, production volumes and sales figures; - 7.7.7. competitors can discuss aggregated total annual national figures (which must at all times include data of not less than five companies) which should be prepared by an independent third party.
-We understand that information collation is performed by the employees of ASISA (who are not employees of any ASISA members) and, as such, this conduct should be permissible from a competition law perspective; - 7.7.8. customer information and marketing strategies cannot be discussed by competitors either in an individualised or aggregated format; - 7.7.9. government is entitled to obtain disaggregated information from firms as long as Government itself collates the information or appoints an independent party to collate the information.
-In addition, once the information has been collated, there needs to be steps taken to ensure that the disaggregated information remains confidential.
-Market participants may only view the information in an aggregated format.
+- 7.9. insofar as participation by ASISA with Government in relation to Government initiatives, please note that - 7.9.1. all information shared by competitors must be relevant and necessary to achieve the object of the initiative; - 7.9.2. all information shared by competitors must be aggregated unless, prior to the sharing of the information, ASISA's external competition lawyers provide a written opinion that the sharing of such information is permissible under and in terms of the Competition Act); - 7.9.3. competitors must not share and discuss individualised data on pricing, margins and costs; - 7.9.4. competitors can, however, discuss aggregated market trends (for example, aggregated national annual industry demand or supplier information, which do not identify individual company data); - 7.9.5. information relating to budgets, business plans and investment plans should not be exchanged by competitors; - 7.9.6. competitors may not discuss individualised data on capacity, production volumes and sales figures; - 7.9.7. competitors can discuss aggregated total annual national figures (which must at all times include data of not less than five companies) which should be prepared by an independent third party.
+We understand that information collation is performed by the employees of ASISA (who are not employees of any ASISA members) and, as such, this conduct should be permissible from a competition law perspective. - 7.9.8. customer information and marketing strategies cannot be discussed by competitors either in an individualised or aggregated format; and - 7.9.9.
+Government is entitled to obtain disaggregated information from firms as long as Government itself collates the information or appoints an independent party to collate the information.
+In addition, once the information has been collated, there needs to be steps taken to ensure that the disaggregated information remains confidential in circumstances where the information is competitively sensitive or not legitimately in the public domain.
+Market participants may only view this type of information in an aggregated format.